sebastianwilczek/feta/README.md

 Once you have Node.js and npm installed, you can run Feta by following these steps:

-1. Download the latest release of Feta from the [releases page](TODO)
+1. Download the latest release of Feta [here](https://github.com/sebastianwilczek/feta/archive/refs/tags/latest.zip)
-2. Unpack the release ZIP file that you downloaded
+2. Unpack the `feta-latest.zip` file that you downloaded
-3. Place the ZIP file that you downloaded from Instagram in the same folder as the unpacked Feta release
+3. Place the ZIP file that you downloaded from Instagram in the same folder as Feta (likely called `feta-latest` or similar)
 4. Open a terminal and navigate to the folder where you unpacked Feta
 5. Run the following command: